Good Demo

 Get the Lead Out, Pittsburgh is looking for “Demo Detectors” to snap photos of demos in action, in the hopes that we can ensure all Allegheny County demotions are done using the wet-wet-wet lead-safe method.
 Stay 100 feet away from the demo, wear a face mask to protect against inhalation of dust, take a photo and share it with us below.

-Call or write your local elected official:
+Use the below example when calling or writing your local elected official:

 My name is _____ and I live in _________ (community).